Calorique

 How many calories does turkish get-up burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 218 calories during 30 minutes of turkish get-up.
-This is based on a MET value of 6.
+A person weighing 160 lbs (73 kg) burns approximately 229 calories during 30 minutes of turkish get-up.
+This is based on a MET value of 6 for turkish get-up.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of turkish get-up?

-The MET (Metabolic Equivalent of Task) value for turkish get-up is 6.
+The default MET (Metabolic Equivalent of Task) value for turkish get-up is 6, while the selected training style uses MET 6.
 This means turkish get-up burns 6 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is turkish get-up good for weight loss?

-Yes, turkish get-up is an effective exercise for weight loss.
-With a MET value of 6, it burns a significant number of calories per session.
-A 160-lb person burns about 435 calories per hour.
+Yes, turkish get-up can be effective for weight loss when performed intensely enough.
+With a selected MET value of 6, a 160-lb person burns about 457 calories per hour.
 Combined with a balanced diet, regular turkish get-up can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during turkish get-up?

 Body weight significantly impacts calorie burn during turkish get-up.
-A 120-lb person burns about 163 calories in 30 minutes, while a 250-lb person burns approximately 340 calories in the same time.
+At the selected MET value of 6, a 120-lb person burns about 171 calories in 30 minutes, while a 250-lb person burns approximately 357 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does turkish get-up work?